The Trophy of the Future

 Be the Witness

 Be the Witness is a campaign for the Innocence Project, a non-profit that fights to exonerate the wrongly convicted using DNA testing, to raise awareness about wrongful convictions and explain how we can address their root causes.
 Myself and a team of five other NYU grad students produced interviews, a website and a live projection event held for two nights in Manhattan.
 Visit the site here.

 NYC High School Dropouts, 2007-2011

 A visualization of the cohort dropout rate for high schools in New York City using data from the city’s Department of Education.
 Each bead on the map represents one high school in New York City, placed in its geographic location.
 The length of the string represents how many students dropped out from that high school.
 Read the full write-up here.

-Instagram takes normal-looking photos and makes them look shitty in the name of “vintage-cool.”
+Instagram takes your photos and makes them look bad, because vintage is trendy.
 Instagramophone imagines what would happen if phone calls worked the same way.
-You can visit Soundcloud to hear the messages.
+You can visit Soundcloud to hear the messages or read the documentation on my blog.

-Cat Car is a cat exercise toy that allows humans to "steer" a cat by controlling a cat-mounted servo with a remote steering wheel.
+Cat Car is a cat exercise toy that allows humans to steer a cat by controlling the direction of a back-mounted laser pointer with a remote steering wheel.
 See the full documentation here.

 Be The Monster